LOOSE DIAMONDS AND GEMSTONE INFORMATION

 The price of an engagement ring will vary depending on the design you choose, the metal type required, and most importantly, the stone(s) you chose for your ring.
-This is a very tricky question and so it is best to have a chat with us, by booking a complimentary design consultation, and we can work out an estimate based on the above.
-The most important thing when it comes to purchasing a ring is that you feel comfortable with what you are spending.

 How long does it take to have a custom made engagement ring made?